Introduction to StormForge Optimize Pro

 Without the API,

-stormforge and the StormForge Optimize Pro Controller can be used to manually experiment on your cluster, or integrated into existing automation workflows.
+stormforge and the StormForge Optimize Pro Controller can be used to manually experiment on your cluster or can be integrated into existing automation workflows.

 Motivation: Managing Resources in Kubernetes